code-423n4/docs/structure/where-can-i-find....md

 * Meeting notes, early ideas (The Greenhouse)
 * Operations manual (Notion)
-* Organizer, Warden, Sponsors, and Judges channels (Discord)
+* C4 Team, Warden, Sponsors, and Judges channels (Discord)

 ### Things that don’t currently exist in a great way but should: